Jennifer Doudna: CRISPR-Cas9 genome editing discovery

 The CRISPR system created a new straightforward way to edit DNA and there was a rush to patent the technique.
 Doudna and UC Berkeley collaborators applied for a patent and so did a group at the Broad Institute affiliated with the Massachusetts Institute of Technology and Harvard.
 Feng Zhang at the Broad Institute had shown that CRISPR-Cas9 could edit genes in cultured human cells a few months after Doudna and Charpentier published their method.
 Before the UC Berkeley patent application was decided, a patent was granted to the Broad investigators and UC Berkeley filed a lawsuit against the decision.
 In 2017, the court decided in favor of the Broad Institute, who claimed that they had initiated the research earliest and had first applied it to human cell engineering thus supporting editing in human cells with evidence but that the UC Berkeley group had only suggested this application.
 UC Berkeley appealed on grounds that they had clearly discussed and spelled out how to do the application the Broad had pursued.
 In September 2018, the appeals court decided in favor of the Broad Institute's patent.
 Meanwhile, UC Berkeley and co-applicants' patent to cover the general technique was also granted.
 To further cloud the issue, in Europe the claim of the Broad Institute, to have initiated the research first, was disallowed.
 The rejection was due to a procedural flaw in the application involving a different set of personnel listed in the lawsuit and the patent application, leading to speculation that the UC Berkeley group would prevail in Europe.
 Doudna cofounded Caribou Biosciences, a company to commercialize CRISPR technology, in 2011.
 In September 2013, Doudna cofounded Editas Medicine with Zhang and others despite their legal battles, but she quit in June 2014; Charpentier then invited her to join CRISPR Therapeutics, but she declined following the "divorce"-like experience at Editas.
 Doudna is also a cofounder of Caribou spin-off Intellia Therapeutics and Scribe Therapeutics, which pioneered CasX, a more compact, next-generation Cas9 which can efficiently cut DNA.

-In 2017, she co-authored A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution, a rare case of the first-person account of a major scientific breakthrough, aimed at the general public.
+In 2017, with Samuel H. Sternberg, she co-authored A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution, a rare case of the first-person account of a major scientific breakthrough, aimed at the general public.

 In addition to the CRISPR breakthrough, Doudna has discovered that the hepatitis C virus utilizes an unusual strategy to synthesize viral proteins.
 This work could lead to new drugs to stop infections without causing harm to the tissues of the body.

-“I have so much optimism about what CRISPR can do to help cure unaddressed genetic diseases and improve sustainable agriculture, but I’m also concerned that the benefits of the technology might not reach those who need it most if we’re not thoughtful and deliberate about how we develop the technology,” Doudna said.
+"I have so much optimism about what CRISPR can do to help cure unaddressed genetic diseases and improve sustainable agriculture, but I'm also concerned that the benefits of the technology might not reach those who need it most if we're not thoughtful and deliberate about how we develop the technology," Doudna said.